Barrett Junction Cafe History

 An addition to the history of the Fish Fry as told by Tami Cubillas

-“The history of the fish fry actually goes like this:
+One version of the history of the fish fry goes like this:

 The original fish was caught in the oceans of San Diego or Ensenada, by the owner, Bill Avril, his wife Vi, neighbors and friends, sometime in the early 50s.
 They had so much fish left over, that on Thursday nights, they started cooking the extra fish outside of the cafe and serving it to friends.
 After that, even more friends decided to go fishing with Bill.
 That, is when they all decided to start serving the fish on Friday nights in the cafe for free, (because they had so much fish) until they ran out.
 That was when the Internal Revenue came out and told them, they couldn’t give the fish away without charging sales tax.
 Bill and Vi, began charging for the regulated and purchased fish (as they no longer were allowed to sell the fresh fish).
 At that point, the Health Department got involved and came and told them that they had to have the fish state inspected.
 That is when Bill and Vi started charging seventy five cents for the fish that they were now required to purchase.
 And, That is how the fish fry began!
 This information was told to me by my mother, Catherine Avril Stephens, (“Cathy”) daughter of Bill and Vi.”